As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

-These no-bake Oatmeal Peanut Butter Energy Bites are made with only 6 ingredients and make a wholesome healthy snack.
+These no-bake Oatmeal Peanut Butter Energy Bites are made with only 6 ingredients and makes a wholesome healthy snack.

 Energy Bites have always been a favorite go-to snack of mine.
-Some of my other energy bites recipes are my Cranberry Almond Energy Bites, Chocolate Chip Cookie Dough Bites and Peanut Butter Energy Bites.
+Some of my other no-bake energy bites recipes are my Healthy Pumpkin Energy Bites, Cranberry Almond Energy Bites, Chocolate Chip Cookie Dough Bites and Peanut Butter Energy Bites.

 Chopped nuts: adds extra protein, texture and crunch!
 Chopped almonds, hazelnuts, peanuts, walnut or cashews work well.